openstack/openstack-manuals/doc/config-reference/source/tables/zaqar-redis.rst

    * - **[drivers:management_store:redis]**
      -
    * - ``max_reconnect_attempts`` = ``10``
-     - (IntOpt) Maximum number of times to retry an operation that failed due to a redis node failover.
+     - (Integer) Maximum number of times to retry an operation that failed due to a redis node failover.
    * - ``reconnect_sleep`` = ``1.0``
-     - (FloatOpt) Base sleep interval between attempts to reconnect after a redis node failover.
+     - (Floating point) Base sleep interval between attempts to reconnect after a redis node failover.
    * - ``uri`` = ``redis://127.0.0.1:6379``
-     - (StrOpt) Redis connection URI, taking one of three forms.
+     - (String) Redis connection URI, taking one of three forms.
 For a direct connection to a Redis server, use the form "redis://host[:port][?options]", where port defaults to 6379 if not specified.
 For an HA master-slave Redis cluster using Redis Sentinel, use the form "redis://host1[:port1][,host2[:port2],...,hostN[:portN]][?options]", where each host specified corresponds to an instance of redis-sentinel.
 In this form, the name of the Redis master used in the Sentinel configuration must be included in the query string as "master=<name>".
 Finally, to connect to a local instance of Redis over a unix socket, you may use the form "redis:/path/to/redis.sock[?options]".
 In all forms, the "socket_timeout" option may be specified in the query string.
 Its value is given in seconds.
 If not provided, "socket_timeout" defaults to 0.1 seconds.
    * - **[drivers:message_store:redis]**
      -
    * - ``max_reconnect_attempts`` = ``10``
-     - (IntOpt) Maximum number of times to retry an operation that failed due to a redis node failover.
+     - (Integer) Maximum number of times to retry an operation that failed due to a redis node failover.
    * - ``reconnect_sleep`` = ``1.0``
-     - (FloatOpt) Base sleep interval between attempts to reconnect after a redis node failover.
+     - (Floating point) Base sleep interval between attempts to reconnect after a redis node failover.
    * - ``uri`` = ``redis://127.0.0.1:6379``
-     - (StrOpt) Redis connection URI, taking one of three forms.
+     - (String) Redis connection URI, taking one of three forms.
 For a direct connection to a Redis server, use the form "redis://host[:port][?options]", where port defaults to 6379 if not specified.
 For an HA master-slave Redis cluster using Redis Sentinel, use the form "redis://host1[:port1][,host2[:port2],...,hostN[:portN]][?options]", where each host specified corresponds to an instance of redis-sentinel.
 In this form, the name of the Redis master used in the Sentinel configuration must be included in the query string as "master=<name>".
 Finally, to connect to a local instance of Redis over a unix socket, you may use the form "redis:/path/to/redis.sock[?options]".
 In all forms, the "socket_timeout" option may be specified in the query string.
 Its value is given in seconds.
 If not provided, "socket_timeout" defaults to 0.1 seconds.